Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 ### I get a pouch/book/holder/carpet appearing at my feet (or my followers) / Crafting opening when Zoneing.

-Firstly: NEVER give followers backpacks. using these items causes scripts to fine unintentionally, you to get crafting experience unexpectedly and carpets to appear whenever they are stationary.
+Firstly: NEVER give followers backpacks. using these items causes scripts to fire unintentionally, you to get crafting experience unexpectedly and carpets to appear whenever they are stationary.

-If you dont HAVE followers, You can possibly solve it by either seeling your existing backpack and buying a new backpack OR by dropping your backpack and using console commands
+If you don't HAVE followers, You can possibly solve it by either selling your existing backpack and buying a new backpack OR by dropping your backpack and using console commands

 {: .console}
 >